 Beware of the Used RV Market

-The best way to finance a used RV is going through your financial institution, by from an RV dealer, and choosing the newest one possible.
+The best way to finance a used RV is to go through your financial institution, buy from an RV dealer, and choose the newest one possible.
 Once you and the dealership settle on a price, you’ll probably have to put some money down to cover the gap between what the lender will finance and the price.

 For example, if the final price is $30,000, but the bank will finance $26,000, you’ll need to cover the gap of $4,000 out of your pocket.
 On new RVs, banks will cover 110% of the RV’s value, but their rules for used coaches might be less tolerant.
 The dealer might have alternative secondary lending programs, but you need to consider how much debt you can afford.